 The Klamath River runs from southern Oregon through northern California and out to the Pacific Ocean at the town of Klamath.
 The Project area portion of the Klamath River is located around the Oregon/California border.
 The northern portion of the Project (in Oregon) is located near the town of Keno along Highway 66 (J.C.
 Boyle Reservoir) and runs south to the California border.
-The southern portion of the Project (in California border.
-The southern portion of the Project (in California border.
-The southern portion of the State line to Iron Gate Dam.
+The southern portion of the Project (in California) is located from the state line to Iron Gate Dam.